New J.D. Students - Our Fall 2023 Application is now open.

 Deferments may be granted for one year only, on a case-by-case basis.
 Requests for deferment will be considered only if made in writing to the Assistant Dean of Admissions and Student Financial Planning after the confirmation fee (seat deposit) has been paid.
 Deferment of admission is not available to candidates admitted from the waiting list.

 All applicants are required to take the Law School Admission Test (LSAT) and register with LSAC's JD CAS.
-LSAT scores are valid for admission purposes five years from the test date to the intended enrollment date.
-LSAC sends a law school report that includes your LSAT score(s), copies of your transcripts and your letters of recommendation.
+LSAT scores are valid for admission purposes for five years from the test date to the intended enrollment date.
+LSAC sends a law school report that includes your LSAT score(s), copies of your transcripts, and your letters of recommendation.
 The report is sent electronically to the Office of Admissions and Student Financial Planning once it is complete.
 You must work directly with LSAC to ensure that all items are received and processed.

 Applicants may take the June LSAT as long as they submit their applications by the deadline.
 Stetson uses your highest LSAT score, not an average of all scores, for admission.
 You may obtain LSAT and JD CAS registration and information materials from LSAC at LSAC.org, or by calling 215.968.1001.